tanordheim/sherlock/README.md

 # Sherlock Application Launcher
 Sherlock is a lightweight and efficient application launcher built with Rust and GTK4.
 It allows you to quickly launch your favorite applications with a user-friendly interface, providing a fast and highly-configurable way to search, launch, and track application usage.

+> **Warning:** The app is was created on Arch Linux with the Hyprland tiling window manager in mind.
+It may cause errors or wont function at all on other system configurations.

 ## Dependencies
 - gtk4